 In addition to cleaning and dish cloths, linens and hand towels are also known to contain synthetic fibers.
 Be on the lookout for more sustainable products made of natural fibers such as cotton and use these instead.
 These result in less microplastics landing in our oceans and less lasting damage to the environment.

 Microplastics in the Oceans: Stay Vigilant

 Even if cleaning cloths and dish towels aren’t the largest cause of microplastic pollution of the environment, there are a number of products out there that do contain microplastics which inevitably find their way into our wastewater.

 Many of these products containing harmful and stealthy microplastics we can easily avoid – like facial scrubs, clothes made from synthetic fibres and glitter.
 Remember to be mindful of the contents of the products you buy and use: Research beforehand what a sustainable product of the type you’re looking for should contain (and especially what it should not contain) and check the labels or tags and read them carefully.
 When in doubt, you can always ask a salesperson at the store for help.

 Looking for an easier way to reduce your personal impact to the rise of microplastics in the ocean?
 Give our guide on Life Without Plastic a read and see for yourself how easy it is to completely eliminate the primary source of plastic pollution by ridding (convenience) plastic from your daily life.
 Plastic-Free Shopping: 3 Easy Tips for Waste Reduction is also a great start.

-This article was translated by Evan Binford.
-You can view the original here: Aus diesen 7 überraschenden Dingen gelangt Mikroplastik ins Meer.** Links to retailers are partially affiliate links: If you buy here, you actively support Utopia.org because we get a small portion of the proceeds.
+This article was translated and adapted by Evan Binford.
+You can view the original here: Aus diesen 7 überraschenden Dingen gelangt Mikroplastik ins Meer.** Links to retailers marked with ** or underlined orange are partially partner links: If you buy here, you actively support Utopia.org, because we will receive a small part of the sales proceeds.
+More info.